invoiceninja/invoiceninja.github.io/source/en/einvoicing.md

 ## Facturae

 Spanish e-invoice documents are supported and generate valid documents. these can be uploaded into the FACe system.

+## Verifactu (alpha)

+Support for Verifactu is nearing.
+The invoicing flow within Invoice Ninja will remain unchanged however there are several important points to note:

+1. Power of Attorney.

+In order for Invoice Ninja to submit invoices to AEAT on your behalf, AEAT requires you to provide permission.
+This can be done directly from the AEAT website and searching for Invoice Ninja in the list of registered providers.

+2. Document submission process.

+- After an invoice has been submitted, it cannot be modified and the document itself will move into a "locked state"
+- It is possible to cancel a submitted document by either using the Cancel or Delete option on the invoice.
+- If you need to create a rectification invoice (Credit Note), you will need to use the Rectify menu option, this will generate a negative invoice linked to the existing invoice.
+- Rectification invoices can be cancelled, this will remove the credit note linked to the invoice.

+**NOTE**

+Once an invoice has had a rectification invoice (credit note) applied to it, it cannot be delete unless all of the credit notes attached to it have also been cancelled/deleted.

+3. Verifactu tab:

+On the edit invoice page, after saving an invoice you will now see a Verifactu tab, inside here will be additional information about the invoice validation.

+4. Mandatory information.

+For invoices to Spanish users.
+You MUST have entered a NIF for the client this is a requirement from AEAT.
+The only exception would be if no NIF is available to use the clients Passport Number in the Client's ID Number field.
+AEAT requires the census data on the recipient.
+Sending will fail if you attempt to send an invoice to a client without these details.

 ## FatturaPA